Youth BIOlab Jeunesse

 |Explore the use of DNA and molecular biology in disease and medical research.
 Simple genetic engineering experiments with bacteria and DNA restriction digests with gel electrophoresis help students understand how scientists manipulate DNA in heart and brain research at the St. Boniface Hospital Albrechtsen Research Centre.|

 The Youth BIOlab runs in partnership with Manitoba school divisions.
 We rely on this partnership model to sustain balanced access to the lab, meet divisional science needs and minimize costs to individual classrooms.
 Due to the overwhelming demand for programming at the Youth BIOlab, partnered divisions have a set number of days in the school year for their schools and visits are coordinated to meet the needs of schools and teachers.
-Currently, the Louis Riel School Division, Seine River School Division, Hanover School Division, Winnipeg School Division, Seven Oaks School Division, Red River Valley School Division, and Lord Selkirk School Division are partnered with the Youth BIOlab.
+Currently, the Louis Riel School Division, Seine River School Division, Hanover School Division, Winnipeg School Division, Seven Oaks School Division, Red River Valley School Division, Lord Selkirk School Division and Division scolaire franco-manitobaine are partnered with the Youth BIOlab.
 Please see below for lists of available days for each partner school division.
 If you would like to learn more about how to get your school division involved, please contact us.

 Information for Visits to Youth BIOlab Jeunesse

 A printable information sheet with bus drop-off information, contact information and safety expectations for students is available here: Download PDF

 Youth BIOlab Jeunesse is located in the lower level of the St. Boniface Hospital Albrechtsen Research Centre at 351 Taché Avenue.
 (R on the map).
 The sign on top of the building says “Albrechtson Research Centre” and is right next to the parking lot.